 Noteworthy Exetel deals

-Exetel offers NBN plans ranging from Basic II (NBN 25) all the way through to Ultrafast (NBN 1000) speed tiers.
-Exetel does however refer to its top-end plan as NBN 500.
+Exetel offers NBN plans ranging from Basic I (12Mbps) all the way through to Ultrafast (1,000Mbps) speed tiers.
+Exetel does however refer to its top-end plan as NBN 500 and not NBN 1000.
 We speculate as to why this is in the Speeds section below.
-We've also seen mention of NBN 12 plans on Exetel's website, but we haven't seen them appear when viewing the range of NBN plans on offer.

 The telco also offers an NBN 100/40 plan alongside the more common 100/20.
 The second figure in both of these refers to the theoretical maximum upload speed of the plan.
 In the case of the former, this means a potential maximum upload speed of 40Mbps compared to the 20Mbps upload on the 100/20 plan.
 A higher upload speed can prove useful for anyone working from home the majority of the time and needing to conduct multiple video calls or send large files.